S1G1R/S1G1R/README.md

 - 👋 Hi, I’m @mr-sagarbhatt
-- 👀 I’m interested in python, javascript, php
+- 👀 I’m interested in python, javascript
-- 🌱 I’m currently learning magento
+- 🌱 I’m currently learning NodeJS and ReactJS

 <!---
 - 💞️ I’m looking to collaborate on ...